pminina01/readthedocs/BufferingWrapper-target.md

 ###General Options
 _name_ - Name of the target.
 ###Buffering Options
+_bufferSize_ - Number of log events to be buffered.
+When the limit is reached, then a synchronously flush is performed. `Integer` Default: `100`

+_flushTimeout_ - Timeout (in milliseconds) after a write, until the entire buffer is asynchronously flushed.
+Use `-1` to disable timed flushes. `Integer` Default: `-1`

-_slidingTimeout_ - Indicates whether to use sliding timeout. `Boolean` Default: `True`
+_slidingTimeout_ - Indicates whether to use sliding _flushTimeout_. `Boolean` Default: `True`
 This value determines how the inactivity period is determined.
 If sliding timeout is enabled, the inactivity timer is reset after each write, if it is disabled - inactivity timer will count from the first event written to the buffer.

-_bufferSize_ - Number of log events to be buffered. `Integer` Default: `100`

-_flushTimeout_ - Timeout (in milliseconds) after which the contents of buffer will be flushed if there's no write in the specified period of time.
-Use `-1` to disable timed flushes. `Integer` Default: `-1`

 ##Remarks